alex-apezera/FlowLab/README.md

 * **Control panel:** contains the Start/Pause, History, Reset, Diagnostics, Settings, and Acceleration commands.

-* **Information panel:** displays the gravitational acceleration, flow velocity, solution parameters, grid properties, matter properties, process parameters, and the current time step.
+* **Information panel:** displays the gravitational acceleration, flow velocity, solution parameters, grid properties, substance properties, process parameters, and the current time step.
 The time step can be adjusted manually.

 * **Graph controls:** used to select a graph and activate the melting visualization, as well as to select the thermal-map display mode.

 * **History pop-up window:** displays the saved simulation history with a frame player.

-* **Main graphics area:** displays thermal maps with an optional velocity field overlay, temperature and pressure isolines, streamlines with flow-direction arrows, temperature graphs in horizontal sections, heat-flow graphs in vertical sections, and the solid-object insertion editor.
+* **Main graphics area:** displays thermal maps with an optional velocity field overlay, temperature and pressure isolines, streamlines with flow-direction arrows, temperature graphs in horizontal sections, heat-flow-in-time graphs on vertical boundaries, and the solid-object insertion editor.

 * **Optional Diagnostics window.**